tgc-bot/FourAcesContracts/Membership.md

     3. For each chip won over 1000 chips in winnings, the chip is worth only 25% as much (ie, 100 -\> 25)

+    4. In any case, the amount given is what is described as per the M.O.G.’s calculations, as determined by the Division Head

 2. If a player receives two cards of the same value, they MAY split their cards into two hands.